ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 #### Declaring Variables

-A VariableDeclaration has the following structure:
+A `VariableDeclaration` has the following structure:

 ```
 TypeName VariableName;
 ```

-A TypeName may be one of the following built-in primitive types:
+A `TypeName` may be one of the following built-in *primitive types*:
 - boolean
 - int
 - long